idiotandrobot/heathergraph/README.md

 The default [email.txt](https://github.com/idiotandrobot/heathergraph/blob/master/templates/email.txt) template can be modified or new templates added and configured in `heathergraph.ini`.

+The default [startup.txt](https://github.com/idiotandrobot/heathergraph/blob/master/templates/startup.txt) greeting template can also be customised.

 The Pipsta prints 32 or 16 chars per line, depending on font, so templates should be formatted accordingly.

 No wordwrapping is applied to any of the fields.